Place the upper and lower fuselage side parts together. Use a straight edge to align the two parts.

 Lift the doubler off, leaving the fuselage side on the table with the dowels sticking up out of the holes.

 Mix some epoxy, preferably 30 minute cure, and apply it to the unmarked side of the plywood fuselage doubler.
 Don’t use Titebond or Elmer’s glue or any other water based glue for this lamination because water based glues will cause the fuselage sides to warp.
+It’s probably a good idea to not use Gorilla or other polyurethane glues because they foam a lot and can cause excessive swelling and thickness in the part unless you stack a ton of weight on it while it cures.

 Use your wife’s credit card to spread the epoxy to a very thin layer.
 Don’t lay it on super thick or it will squish out everywhere when pressed.

 Alternatively, you could apply medium or thick CA glue to the doubler to stick it together, then use your hands to press the parts together, and it will cure in less than 20 seconds.
 The advantage is that you don’t have to stack heavy stuff on the fuselage side overnight, but the disadvantage is that you get one try to get it right, and if you’re a beginner it will probably be crooked.
-I’ll leave that choice to you.

 When the glue is dry you may see some spots where glue has squeezed from under the doubler.